top of page

 We can sit with not only the what of the emotion, but the why of the emotion.

-This is a choice.
-There is always a choice.
-You get to decide how you use these indicators.
-You can let them go or you can enjoy and swim and play with these emotions (but not for too long… be careful not to let them drain your energy).
+This approach is a choice.
+A powerful choice.
+You decide how to interpret and use these predictive emotions.
+You can release them, or you can explore and play with these anticipatory feelings—mindful, though, not to let them deplete your energy.

 Time to Reflect

-The next time you feel a negative emotion coming up, see what it feels like not to stuff it down, reframe it immediately or push it aside in the name of (toxic) positivity.
+The next time you feel a negative emotion surfacing, see what it feels like not to stuff it down, not to reframe it immediately, not to suppress it, or push it aside in the name of (toxic) positivity.

 Cover photo by Hybrid on Unsplash and photo in the article by Amanda Jones on Unsplash